 Shannon's writing reveals a love for capturing true-to-life short stories and flash fiction stories that explore hope beyond tragedy.
 Her recent work can be found in the Chicken Soup for the Soul anthologies and in several Guideposts publications, including the Guideposts magazine, Angels on Earth, Mysterious Ways and Guideposts book series, God's Constant Presence.
 She is currently completing manuscripts for contemporary Christian fiction, slice-of-life anthologies similar to those featured here, and inspirational nonfiction books.
 She believes in the encouragement and wisdom that can be gained by staying involved with a community that shares her mission, and is a founding member of Tipton County Writers.
 She also serves as president of American Christian Fiction Writers - Memphis Chapter and is a member of the 540 Writers.

-Shannon lives in Tennessee and is the owner of ARH Inspirations and a cofounder of the nonprofit The Fostered Gift, where she spends her time giving back to children in foster care.
+Shannon lives in Tennessee and is the owner of ARH Inspirations Publishing and a cofounder of the nonprofit The Fostered Gift, where she spends her time giving back to children in foster care.
 She is also a strong community advocate for children with special needs and their caregivers.
-She loves historical fiction, musicals, documentaries, spy movies, and is in a committed forever relationship with Jesus, her husband, her two boys, and writing.
+She loves historical fiction, musicals, web design and branding, documentaries, spy movies, and is in a committed forever relationship with Jesus, her husband, her two boys, and writing.
 She holds a bachelor’s degree in Social Work and a life degree in being human.

 Q & A With A Repurposed Heart